hazae41/network/README.md

 # Network

-An anonymous PoW token to monetize the web
+An anonymous PoW token to monetize the web and prevent spam

 - [All projects](https://github.com/stars/hazae41/lists/network)

 ## TLDR

-You can now monetize any service on the Internet for free — by making people run a Proof-of-Work algorithm and anonymously send you value in exchange of service — it's like Hashcash, but instead of throwing away the computation, you use it to claim tokens on the blockchain.
+You can now monetize and prevent spam on any service on the Internet for free — by making people run a Proof-of-Work algorithm and anonymously send you value in exchange of service — it's like Hashcash, but instead of throwing away the computation, you use it to claim tokens on the blockchain.

 ## Use case